publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch6/schII/m__us_usc_t7_s136a–1.md

     (j) __Exemption of certain registrants__

-        The requirements of subsections (d), (e), (f), and (i) of this section (other than subsection (i)(1) of this section) regarding data concerning an active ingredient and fees for review of such data shall not apply to any person who is the registrant of a pesticide to the extent that, under [section 136a(c)(2)(D) of this title][/us/usc/t7/s136a/c/2/D], the person would not be required to submit or cite such data to obtain an initial registration of such pesticide.
+        The requirements of subsections (d), (e), (f), and (i) (other than subsection (i)(1)) regarding data concerning an active ingredient and fees for review of such data shall not apply to any person who is the registrant of a pesticide to the extent that, under [section 136a(c)(2)(D) of this title][/us/usc/t7/s136a/c/2/D], the person would not be required to submit or cite such data to obtain an initial registration of such pesticide.

     (k) __Reregistration and expedited processing fund__